Selia-AI/peppol-bis-3-typescript/README.md

 - `TaxScheme`
 - `TaxSubtotal`

+## Source of Data

+The data for this project comes from [Peppol BIS Billing 3.0 UBL Invoice](https://docs.peppol.eu/poacc/billing/3.0/syntax/ubl-invoice/tree/).

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug fixes, or enhancements, please create an issue or submit a pull request.